What’s All The Fuss About Leasehold Houses?

 That’s another story!
 When local authorities grant permission for Builders to build new homes they don’t always agree to adopt the roads and common areas.
 This means that some of the maintenance tasks (e.g. having the grass cut down the street) need to be outsourced.
 The homeowners then contribute a monthly amount towards this on top of their council tax.

 You might find the next news story is the increasing costs of these service charges.
 If you carry out an online search for reviews of some of these service companies they appear to have a reputation for hiking up costs.
 This could apply to you if you have bought a new build property even if it is freehold.

 WHAT ARE THE GOVERNMENT GOING TO DO ABOUT THIS?

 The Government is proposing to cut ground rents to zero and ban future sales of houses on a leasehold basis.
-Of course that doesn’t help the customers who have already signed up to these properties and there is talk of compensation programmes being set up.
+Of course, that doesn’t help the customers who have already signed up to these properties and there is the talk of compensation programmes being set up.

 - First Time Buyer Mortgage Advice in Harrogate

 - Buy to Let Mortgage Advice in Harrogate